Y-jiji/y-jiji.github.io/post/comparator-automata.md

 ## Comparator Automaton

-Comparator automaton is a composed from or weighted automaton.
+Comparator automaton is composed of two weighted automata.

 Using the product of two weighted automata, we find naturally we can define an automaton such that it accepts compositional inputs $w_{\frak A}, w_{\frak B}$ iff ${\frak a}_{\frak A}(w_{\frak A})\le {\frak a}_{\frak B}(w_{\frak B})$